Crystal-Collective/clarity/README.md

-# create-react-app on Render
+# Clarity

-This is a minimal React static site bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
+This site will consume and display the data generated in [Police Brutality During the 2020 George Floyd Protests](https://github.com/2020PB/police-brutality).

-The sample app is deployed on Render at https://cra.onrender.com.
+This app is deployed at https://clarity.onrender.com.

-## Deployment

-Follow the guide at https://render.com/docs/deploy-create-react-app.